pdjr-beatrice/log/README.md

 Signal K associates with the data value; _label-1_ and _label-1.1_ are identifying labels for _value_ which is a Signal K data point.

-Exactly what data is written to a log is determined by a log configuration file which consists of a collection of _enquiries_ organised into named _paragraphs_.
+Exactly what data is written to a log file is determined by a log configuration file which consists of a collection of _enquiries_ organised into named _paragraphs_.
-_Beatrice_'s configuration file looks like this.
+_Beatrice_'s log configuration file looks like this.

 ```
 [INIT]